rcalixte/wayland-book/src/registry/server-side.md

 destructor, and will be called if the client terminates without explicitly sending the `release` request.

-[^1]: Resources represent the server-side state of each client's instance(s) of an object.

-[^2]: A slightly more sophisticated version of our "globals" program called `weston-info` is available from the Weston project, if you're interested in something more robust.

 The other remaining "TODO" in our code is to send the "name" event, as well as a few others.
 If we review `wayland.xml`, we see this event on the interface: